WillBoard/WillBoard/README.md

 > Less repeat - More unique

 WillBoard is open source anonymous forum engine with few main assumptions:
-- Possibility to read and wite posts without JavaScript
+- Possibility to read and write posts without JavaScript
 - Using only HTTP protocol (without WebSockets)

 ## Requirements